Helping people touched by cancer

 Thanks to the generosity of our donors and the work of our volunteers and staff, the Canadian Cancer Society is leading the fight against cancer.
 We’re making a difference in the lives of people touched by the disease.
 We’re fighting cancer on many fronts in our community.
 Here’s how:

-- We offer information and support services to people living with cancer, to make their cancer journey more bearable.
+We offer information and support services to people living with cancer, to make a cancer journey more bearable.

 - The Society’s transportation service drives cancer patients to treatment.